Writing WDF Drivers for Windows

 - Queues and Requests

-In this section, the different ways that requestor data buffers can be described are discussed.
-Direct I/O, Buffered I/O and "Neither I/O" are described, compared, and contrasted.
+The different ways that requestor data buffers can be described are discussed.
+Direct I/O, Buffered I/O, and "Neither I/O" are described, compared, and contrasted.
 Also discussed is how to define custom Device IO Control Codes (IOCTLs), and how the previously described buffering methods apply to IOCTLs.

-In this module, we discuss issues relating to synchronizing access to shared data from within your driver.
-The much misunderstood topic of KMDF Synchronization Scope is fully described, as is extending sync scope to other callback routines via the Automatic Serialization parameter.
-WDFSPINLOCKs and WDFWAITLOCKs are discussed, along with the underlying implementations of each and how they're used.
+In this module, we discuss issues relating to synchronizing access to shared data within a driver.
+The much misunderstood topic of WDF Synchronization Scope is fully described, as is extending sync scope to other callback routines via the Automatic Serialization parameter.
+WDFSPINLOCKs and WDFWAITLOCKs are discussed, along with the underlying implementations of each and how they're used and the implications of using each of these serialization mechanisms from user-mode drivers.

 Strategies for handling queued and in-progress requests are discussed, as what processing typically takes place as part of cleanup and close processing.

-A brief description of a few Framework classes such as WDFCOLLECTION, WDFWORKITEM, and WDFTIMER that might be useful additions to your "bag of tricks."
+A brief description of a few Framework classes such as WDFCOLLECTION, WDFWORKITEM, and WDFTIMER that might be useful for driver developers to know.

 More on Seminars